-OF PASSIVE OBEDIENCE
+OF PASSIVE OBEDIENCE.

-Isystems of politics advanced in this nation; as well the religious system of the one party, as the philosophical of the other.
-We come now to examine the practical consequences, deduced by each party, with regard to the measures of submission due to sovereigns.1
+In the former Essay, we endeavoured to refute the speculative systems of politics advanced in this nation, as well the religious system of the one party, as the philosophical of the other.
+We now come to examine the pratical consequences deduced by each party, with regard to the measures of submission due to sovereigns.